 The oldest method of hurricane protection still used by many homeowners is nailing plywood boards over window and door openings.
 Not only will this damage your frames or siding in the process, but boards do not provide sufficient protection against the impacts of debris and wind.
-They also do not provide a complete seal to resist rising waters.

 Thankfully, the home improvement industry has improved its hurricane protection technology over time.